Spanish Tortilla Recipe (Tortilla de Patates)

 Instructions

-- Heat olive oil in a pan over medium heat.
-Place the potatoes and onion in the pan and cook over medium low heat until the potatoes are fork tender.
+- Heat 1/4 cup olive oil in a pan over medium heat.
+Place the potatoes and onion in the pan and cook over medium heat until the potatoes are fork tender.
 Stir occasionally to make sure they cook evenly.

 - Once the potatoes are fork tender, transfer the potatoes and onions to a bowl and discard the excess oil.

-- In a large bowl, whisk the eggs until incorporated.
+- In a large bowl, whisk the eggs.
 Add in the potatoes and onion and stir to combine.
 Season with salt and pepper.

-- Heat 2 tbsp olive oil in the same skillet.
-Pour in the potato and egg mixture into the pan.
+- Heat 2 tablespoons olive oil in the same skillet.
+Pour in the potato and egg mixture into the pan and spread the potatoes evenly using a spatula, make sure the top is smooth.

-- Cook over medium heat for a few minutes until the bottom is golden brown.
+- Cook over medium heat for a 8 to 10 minutes until the bottom is set and golden brown.

 - Place a large round plate on top of the pan and hold it firmly.
-With the other hand, hold the skillet’s handle and quickly but firmly, flip the omelette into the plate (you can do this over the sink to avoid any leakage).
+With the other hand, hold the skillet’s handle and quickly but carefully, flip the omelette into the plate (you can do this over the sink to avoid any spilling).

-- Place the pan over the heat again and slowly, push the omelette into the pan to cook it on the other side as well.
+- Place the pan over the heat again and slowly, push the omelette into the pan and cook over medium heat for another 8 to 10 minutes.
+IF you like your tortilla softer and runnier, cook for 6 to 8 minutes.

 - Once the other side is golden brown as well, the Spanish omelette is ready to serve.